Go Back

 Notes

-Dehydrated Garlic: P.F.
-Chang's uses dehydrated, minced garlic for most of their stir-fry dishes.
+Dehydrated Garlic: Reconstitute dehydrated minced garlic by covering it with warm water for 20-30 minutes, then drain and squeeze out the excess liquid.
+Fresh garlic burns at wok temperatures and the reconstituted kind doesn't, and the flavor is more even.
 Find it on the spice aisle.
-Cover the amount needed with warm water for 20-30 minutes, then drain and squeeze out the excess liquid.
-Reconstituted garlic handles high wok heat without burning the way fresh garlic does.
 You can prepare it a few days in advance and store it in the fridge.

-Soy Sauce: P.F.
-Chang's currently uses Lee Kum Kee Low Sodium Soy Sauce (green bottle) for both the marinade and the dark sauce.
-They previously used Kikkoman, and either brand works for this recipe.
+Soy Sauce: Lee Kum Kee Low Sodium Soy Sauce (green bottle) is what I use for both the marinade and the dark sauce.
+Kikkoman works too.

-Oyster Sauce: P.F.
-Chang's uses Lee Kum Kee Panda Brand Oyster Sauce (green bottle).
+Oyster Sauce: Lee Kum Kee Panda Brand Oyster Sauce (green bottle) is what I use here.
 Lee Kum Kee's Premium Oyster Sauce is a higher-quality option if you can find it.

-Rice Wine: Michiu rice cooking wine is what P.F.
-Chang's uses.
+Rice Wine: Michiu rice cooking wine is what I use.
 Shaoxing cooking wine is a widely available substitute that works in this recipe.

-Marinating Time: The alkaline soy marinade requires at least 2 hours.
-P.F.
-Chang's brines their protein for a full 24 hours.
-Longer marination times improve both tenderness and flavor.
+Marinating Time: The alkaline soy marinade needs at least 2 hours.
+A full 24 hours gives the most tender, flavorful beef.
 Refrigerate the entire time.

 Alternative Cuts: If flank steak is unavailable or too expensive, hanger steak, skirt steak, flap meat, and chuck all work as substitutes.
 Any long-grained cut sliced thinly against the grain works well for stir-fry dishes.
 Give the substitute cut the full alkaline soy marinade treatment.

-Potato Starch vs. Cornstarch: Potato starch is what P.F.
-Chang's uses for velveting.
+Potato Starch vs. Cornstarch: Potato starch is what I use for velveting.
 Cornstarch works as a substitute and performs similarly in this application.

 Storing the Sauces: Both the dark sauce and Mongolian sauce store covered in the refrigerator for up to one month.
 Making a batch of dark sauce ahead of time gives you a head start on other P.F.
 Chang's recipes.